Protein Supplements

 Protein Supplements in cEDS

-It is important for individuals with cEDS to consult with a healthcare provider or a registered dietitian before starting any protein supplements.
-They can provide guidance on the appropriate type and dosage of protein supplements based on individual needs and health status.
+It is important for individuals with cEDS to consult with a healthcare provider or a dietitian before starting any protein supplements, as they may have specific dietary needs or restrictions.
+Additionally, it is essential to choose high-quality protein supplements from reputable sources to ensure safety and efficacy.

 Supplements for cEDS